bryan-flynn-zd/examples/demo_python_script_change_article_sections/README.md

 All successful section changes are output to a CSV named `output_{current_time}.csv`

-Output consists of previous values and new values for each article.
+Output CSV contains previous values and new section ID and label values for each article.
 ```
 article_url,old_section_id,new_section_id,old_label_set,new_label_set
 https://your_subdomain.zendesk.com/hc/en-us/articles/360005727130-Cherry-Apple,1111111111,360012218210,,